 Then, her Dad began to get up.
 This brought more crying.
 It was a long “session,” which ended with her crying until she fell asleep, with her Daddy part way out of the room.
 The parents had listened to her feelings, and had stayed close, but not so close as to stop her from fully feeling the gradual separation.

-The crying had been so intense and had gone on so long that her parents were very worried about the effect it might have on her.
-She was so young, and seemed so fragile.
+The crying had felt intense and her parents were very worried about the effect it might have on her.
 They went to sleep almost sure they had done the wrong thing, and had put her through a hurtful and traumatic time.
 They worried about how to help her the next day.

 But Delia woke up bright and eager to go to day care.
 She seemed fine, and her parents were relieved.
 When her Dad picked her up from day care that afternoon, the teacher made a point of seeking him out, and said, “You know, Delia had an amazing day today.
 She was outgoing, she set up games that included several of the children, and they all laughed a lot and had a great time.
 We’ve never seen her so lively and self-assured!”

-It was then clear how useful her big cry had been.
-It had relieved feelings about sleep, as well as feelings that had kept her on the outskirts of play every day.
+It was then clear how useful listening to her feelings had been.
+It had relieved fears about sleep, as well as feelings that had kept her on the outskirts of play every day.
 Delia had a few shorter cries about sleep in the next week or so, and then she could tell she was safe in her own bed.